wdawson/okta.github.io/_source/_posts/2018-07-23-build-a-simple-crud-app-with-flask-and-python.md

     return Post.query.filter_by(author_id=author_id).order_by(Post.created.desc())
 ```

 This function is designed as a helper.
-What it does is query the database, looking for any posts written by a specific author, and returning them ordered by date.
+What it does is query the database, looking for any posts written by a specific author, and returns them in descending order by date.

 This will be useful later when displaying the user dashboard page, as we'll only want to show users blog posts *they've* created on their dashboard page.
 This function allows us to easily get a list of those posts without duplicating code.